We must ensure that development:

 - incorporates principles and designs that increase natural areas, including green spaces

 - protects existing natural qualities and the spaces valued by Aucklanders.

-It can be done by embedding sustainable environmental practices in our buildings, infrastructure and places and spaces.
-For example:
+This can be done by embedding sustainable environmental practices in our buildings, infrastructure, places and spaces.

 - using resources efficiently and sustainably

 - technological innovation in the construction and form of our buildings.